Darkside-Interactive/AFH/README.md

 # AFH-II
-Sequel for modification AWAY FROM HOME : PART I
+Sequel for modification AWAY FROM HOME : PART I. Developed and published by Darkside Interactive, LTD